World Bank says COVID-19 to push 60 million into poverty; announces $160 billion assistance to 100 countries

 IDA-eligible countries that request forbearance on their official bilateral debt payments will have more financial resources to respond to the COVID-19 pandemic and fund critical, lifesaving emergency responses.

+The International Development Association (IDA) is the part of the World Bank that helps the world's poorest countries.

-"The bilateral debt-service suspension being offered will free up crucial resources for IDA countries to fund emergency responses to COVID-19,” said Malpass.
+"The bilateral debt-service suspension being offered will free up crucial resources for IDA countries to fund emergency responses to COVID-19," Malpass said.

 "Nations should move quickly to substantially increase the transparency of all their governments' financial commitments.
 This will increase the confidence in the investment climate and encourage more beneficial debt and investment in the future," he added.

-More than 310,000 people have died due to the coronavirus pandemic and over 4.8 million people infected around the world.
-The US is the worst-hit country with over 90,000 deaths and over 1.5 million confirmed COVID-19 cases, according to Johns Hopkins University.
+More than 310,000 people died due to the coronavirus pandemic and over 4.8 million people infected around the world.
+The US is the worst-hit country with over 91,900 deaths and more than 1.5 million COVID-19 cases, according to Johns Hopkins University.

 Moneycontrol Virtual Summit presents 'The Future of Indian Industry', powered by Salesforce.
 Watch Now!